deepakbitragunta/API_Mining/README.md

 API_Mining
 ==========

-A program in Boa language to mine the API.
+A program in Boa language to count the most frequently used API's in the open source code repositories.